justUmen/ComfyUI-BjornulfNodes/README.md

 # 📝 Nodes descriptions

-## 1/1b/2 - 👁 + ✒ Show/Write Text
+## 1/2/3 - 👁 + ✒ Show/Write Text
 ![Show Text](screenshots/write+show_text.png)
 ![Show Text](screenshots/write_in_console.png)
 ![Show Text](screenshots/write_text_select.png)

 **Description:**
-Three simple nodes to write and show text.
+Three simple nodes, two to write and one to show text.
-Write node is a textarea where you can write your text.
+Write nodes is a textarea where you can write your text.
 The show text node will only display the text.
 (That's why I made it a different color : green, uneditable, display only.)
-Write text node now allow for special syntax to accept random variants, like `{hood|helmet}` will randomly choose between hood or helmet.
+Write text nodes now allow for special syntax to accept random variants, like `{hood|helmet}` will randomly choose between hood or helmet.

-## 3 - 🔗 Combine Texts
+## 4 - 🔗 Combine Texts
 ![Combine Texts](screenshots/combine_texts.png)

 **Description:**
 Combine multiple text inputs into a single output. (can have separation with : comma, space, new line.)

-## 4 - 🎲 Random Text
+## 5 - 🎲 Random (Texts)
 ![Random Text](screenshots/random_text.png)

 **Description:**
 Generate and display random text from a predefined list.
 Great for creating random prompts.
 You can change fixed/randomize for `control_after_generate` to have a different text each time you run the workflow. (or not)

-## 5 - ♻ Loop
+## 6 - ♻ Loop
 ![Loop](screenshots/loop.png)

 **Description:**
 General-purpose loop node.

-## 6 - ♻ Loop Texts
+## 7 - ♻ Loop Texts
 ![Loop Texts](screenshots/loop_texts.png)

 **Description:**